-The following is a gues post by Tiffany Wagner.
+The following is a guest post by Tiffany Wagner about poor financial habits.
 If you’d like to contribute a guest post to Money Q&A, be sure to check out our guest posting guidelines.

 Your credit score sets the boundary between getting approved or declined for a loan or credit card.
 It determines your creditworthiness and interest rates.

 Lenders use your credit score as one of the critical deciding factors to let you borrow money to purchase a house or car, rent an apartment, or take out a school loan.
 The scores set by most lending platforms like Credit Ninja may range from 850 (perfect), 760 (excellent), down to 300 (disaster).